 Afghanistan is one of the poorest countries in the world and relies heavily on donor grants to fund development and security spending.
-Per capita income for 2012 is estimated at about US$680, and the country ranks well below its neighbors on most human development indicators.
-Afghanistan has made progress toward its social and development objectives and the Millennium Development Goals, though substantial challenges remain.
+Per capita income for 2014 is estimated at about US$660, and the country ranks well below its neighbors on most human development indicators despite its progress toward meeting its social and development objectives and the Millennium Development Goals.
 For example, child mortality has been reduced and school enrollment increased, albeit from very low levels—the enrollment rate for primary school is less than 40 percent.
 At the same time, achievements in some areas are below expectations: more progress is needed in reducing the number of children under the age of five that are underweight; in increasing access to potable water and sanitation; and improving literacy rates for men and women aged 15 to 24.
 Overall, the low implementation rate of the development budget impedes more rapid progress toward poverty reduction.
-Nonetheless, progress has also been made toward achieving social and development objectives, including the Millennium Development Goals (MDGs)—Afghanistan is one of 20 fragile and conflict-affected states that have already met one or more MDG targets.
+Despite these drawbacks, Afghanistan became one of 20 fragile and conflict-affected states that have already met one or more the Millennium Development Goals (MDGs).

 Role of the IMF and IMF-Supported Programs